rssn

 2. Key Architectural Pillars

-The heart of rssn is its symbolic computation engine, designed around performance and canonical representation.
+The heart of rssn is its symbolic computation engine, which is utilized by the ComputeEngine for all mathematical manipulations.

-The numerical module provides a suite of algorithms for scientific computing.
-Its architecture is based on Rust’s trait system to remain flexible and generic.
+The numerical module provides a suite of algorithms for scientific computing, implemented against generic traits to remain flexible.
+It includes methods for integration, optimization, and solving differential equations.

-The FFI (Foreign Function Interface) layer is a critical component for interoperability, designed for safety, stability, and high performance.
+The Foreign Function Interface (FFI) is a critical component for interoperability, designed for safety and performance.